-This unit is assessed through a task set and marked by Pearson, consisting of a Part A and a Part B.

-Part A is pre-released and will give learners a commission for a media production.

-It will be released two weeks before a supervised assessment in order to carry out research activities into the subject to complete assessment tasks in Part B.
+This unit is assessed through a task set and marked by Pearson, learners will receive a commission for a media production.
+It will be released two weeks before a supervised assessment in order to carry out research activities into the subject.